firesim/firesim/docs/Advanced-Usage/Debugging/Debugging-Hardware-Using-ILA.rst

 -------------------

-The ILA depth parameter specifies the duration in cycles to capture annotated signals after a trigger.
+The ILA depth parameter specifies the duration in cycles to capture annotated signals around a trigger.
 Increasing this parameter may ease debugging, but will also increase FPGA resource utilization.
 The default depth is 1024 cycles.
 The desired depth can be configured much like the desired HostFrequency by appending a mixin to the `PLATFORM_CONFIG`.
+See :ref:`Generating-Different-Targets` for details on `PLATFORM_CONFIG`.

+Below is an example `PLATFORM_CONFIG` that can be used in the `build_recipes` config file.

 ::

    PLATFORM_CONFIG=FireSimConfig_ILA8192